Background / Legacy Info

 - Remote button input

-- Direct 12v DC output (for use with HPCM or other external devices)
+- Direct 12v DC output (for use external 12v devices)

 - Light Sensor Input (to be implemented in code)

 - Max Power Output: 30W (includes control logic)

 - Power Connector: Male XT30